History of Andre Agassi in Timeline

 On July 9, 2011, Andre Agassi was inducted into the International Tennis Hall of Fame at a ceremony in Newport, Rhode Island.

-In 2011, Andre Agassi returned to the tour renamed for the PowerShares Series and participated in a total of seven events while winning two.
+In 2011, Agassi returned to the tour renamed for the PowerShares Series and participated in a total of seven events while winning two.
 Agassi beat Courier in the final of the Staples Champions Cup in Boston and later defeated Sampras at the CTCA Championships at his hometown Las Vegas.

-2012: Introduction of BILT By Agassi and Reyes
+2012: Introduction of BILT By Agassi and Reyes Fitness Equipment

-2012: Agassi Wins Three Tournaments
+2012: Agassi Participates in Tournaments

 2012: Partnership with Jacobs Creek